Backward doubly stochastic differential equations with or without reflection under weak conditions: General growth in and linear growth in General growth in y and linear growth in z

-In this section, we study the existence, uniqueness, and maximal solutions for BDSDEs and reflected BDSDEs when the generator \(f\) is of general growth with respect to \(Y\) and linear growth with respect to \(Z\).
-Moreover, on one hand, to better highlight the differences in these results, we will analyze these cases separately in four situations, as the conditions on the coefficient \(f\) with respect to \(Z\) differ among them.
-On the other hand, since an exponential transformation will be frequently used in the proofs, we first provide the following remark for simplicity of presentation.
+In this section, we study the existence, uniqueness, and maximal solutions for BDSDEs and reflected BDSDEs when the generator \(f\) is of general growth in \(y\) and linear growth in \(z\).
+To better highlight the differences among these results, we divide this section into four subsections.
+Moreover, since a change of variables will be used frequently in the proofs, we first present the following remark for simplicity of exposition.